relector-tuxnix/meg4/docs/en/tut_snd.md

 <imgc ../img/tut_snd5.png><fig>Changing the unit</fig>

 In our example that's more than the allowed maximum.
-The number of samples is calculated as the value under "Project Rate (Hz)" multiplied by the the length.
+The number of samples is calculated as the value under "Project Rate (Hz)" multiplied by the length.
 So to lower the number of samples, either we lower the rate or we cut off the end of the wave.
 In this tutorial we'll do both.

 Select everything after 1.0, and press <kbd>Del</kbd> to delete.
 This does the trick, but makes the ending sound harsh.
 To fix that, select a reasonable portion at the end